young170/young170.github.io/_posts/2023-04-18-[Study]-Operating_Systems-Ch04_06.md

 <br>
 > In operating systems, the DMA controller, northbridge, and southbridge are all important components of the system architecture that contribute to the efficient operation of the system.
 The operating system must be able to manage these components effectively to ensure efficient data transfer between devices and memory, and to provide a seamless user experience.
 * ~~임베 안들으면 barbarian~~
+* Some example problems one could try answering:
+1. Suppose that your system has a special hardware module.
+To interface application programs with the hardware module, you are asked to add a new system call to the kernel.
+Explain what you need to add and/or modify to accomplish this task
+    * My answer:
+        1. Define the system call
+        2. Modify the system call table
+        3. Implement the system call handler function
+        4. Update the kernel documentation
+        5. Test the new system call